jinkim22/ML-Climate-Project-Template-Fall2022/journal.md

 Remaining task: Find more variables / features that relate to wind speeds.
 CO2 emission is (unsurprisingly) not a good indicator for how fast the winds will be for a given day.
 They do correlate somewhat with max temperature, and precipitation so there may need to be some work done in making a causal effect framework.

+Week 5
+did a lot of reading for preparing the tidbit presentation, but also tried to read it more in depth because the method it uses is very similar to what I want to do for my research
+Realizations: forecastring wind volatility is difficult because my goal is to show that there are sudden wind gusts that could be dangerous for humans.
+Sudden strong wind gusts are not recorded unfortuantely.
+A better approach may be to think about what environment allows for the most variability in wind.
+In other words, what factors allow for strong winds to get generated out of thin air?
+What is the relationship between CO2 emissions and those factors?
+To focus on a specific region, keep in mind that it owuld require regional CO2 emission data.
+Using the total CO2 emission in the atmosphere would be incorrect because that's for the whole globe.
+It may be easier to talk about trends.
+Todo: Research what allows for strong winds to get spun up, what type of strong wind events there are, and what variables are involved.
+Then, research how that can be tied back to CO2 emission, or increasing heat.